Normal First Trimester Exam

 Above.
 The origin of the chorion is different from that of the amnion since the outer cell layer of the blastocyst forms the chorionic membranes and the inner cell layer forms the amnion.
 The chorion and amnion usually fuse by about 14 weeks.
 Typically, the amnion is visualized after the YS.

 Above.
-The MSD is usually 5 mm at by approximately 5 weeks.
+The mean sac diameter (MSD) is usually 5 mm at by approximately 5 weeks.
 The MSD is calculated by adding 3 orthogonal dimensions of the chorionic cavity, excluding the hyper-echoic rim of tissue, and dividing by 3 (Length + Width + Height/3).
 MSD growth in normal gestation increases approximately 1.1 mm/day, while the embryo grows at 1 mm/day.

 Discriminatory hCG Levels